Murfreesboro Real Estate and Homes For SaleCity

 Cost of Living in Murfreesboro

 The most desirable perk of living in Murfreesboro is its affordable cost of living.
-With an average house price of $309,844 and rent of $1,000, Murfreesboro meets the cost of living average in the United States, often falling slightly below this average in several categories.
-Lower-income families and young professionals often settle down in this area because of its affordability.
+With a median house price of $450,000 and rent around $1,500 per month, Murfreesboro meets the cost of living average in the United States, often falling slightly below this average in several categories.
+Middle-income families and young professionals often settle down in this area because of its affordability.

 - Education costs 3.60% more than the national average.